Frequently Asked Questions

 Welcome to the event of your dreams.
 We will arrange your perfect day for you.

-Then on the red sands of the Simpson desert you can dine under a moonlit sky & dance the evening away beneath a canopy of stars.
+Then on the red sands of the Simpson Desert you can dine under a moonlit sky and dance the evening away beneath a canopy of stars.

 An intimate and ultimately memorable venue to create everlasting memories.